yumiaery/CPSC481-PROJECT/ReadMe.md

     ### Detailed Steps (Same for all view):

-  - **Daily View**:
       - Step 1: Click the desired appointment whose details you wish to view.
       - Step 2: Click on the pencil icon to enable editing mode, click again to disable editing mode.
       - Step 4: Once done editinng the desired details
         - Click on **Confirm Changes** to save the changes.
         - Alternatively, clicking **Discard Changes** to trash the changes u made and keep the details as is.

 12. **Appointment Details**:
    - Click a booked appointment to view its details in a pop-up window.